Starting An Online Magazine In 8 Quick And Easy Steps!

 - Display Ads – If you are running a blog alongside your magazine, you can monetize this with display ads.
 Some great ad networks you can join are Ezoic (once you have over 10,000 page views per month) and MediaVine when you hit 50,000 sessions per month.

-- Native Ads – This is advertising within your magazine content.
+- Native Ads – This is advertising within your magazine content (and there are some great native ad platforms out there).
 This includes promotional articles for brands, as well as advert pages within the magazine that a brand has paid for.

 - Pay Per Issue – Readers can simply pay for and download the issue they want to read.